-1) it validates the stability of your life (WOW I am so glad my life isn’t that much of a hot mess.)
+- It validates the stability of your life (WOW I am so glad my life isn’t that much of a hot mess.

 I get it.
-As an baby life coach just trying to find her way in the world, I used to get myself into these situations all. the. time.
-But you know what?
-These friendships take a lot of work.
-That’s why people PAY ME NOW.
+Everyone likes to have their ego stroked now and again, but these friendships take a lot of work.
 It is an actual job to have one sided conversations constantly.
-I love it, but it’s work.
-And unless you want to start emailing invoices after lengthy text convos, I suggest you make a change now.
+So unless you want to start emailing invoices after lengthy text convos, I suggest you make a change now.

 TL;DR: Never let your ego dictate your friendships.

 Your friendships should not feel like a part time job, they should not feed your ego, and they should not drain your happy vibes.
 If you are sensing any of these being violated, let’s talk (but I am going to charge you).